Data wrangling, grouping and aggregation#

 data[col_name] = None

-# Convert tempetarues from Fahrenheits to Celsius
+# Convert temperatures from Fahrenheit to Celsius

 data["TEMP_C"] = data["TEMP_F"].apply(fahr_to_celsius)